ALEIAGTH/react-native-guest-survey-sdk/README.md

 ## Permissions

-In the _info.plist_ file, dont forget to add the relevant permissions for our SDK to work.
+In the _info.plist_ file, don't forget to add the relevant permissions for our SDK to work.
-_Ommit the unneeded keys and personalize the values with your own message_.
+_Omit the unneeded keys and personalize the values with your own message_.

 ```
 <key>NSBluetoothAlwaysUsageDescription</key>